karolpiateknet/karolpiateknet.github.io/_posts/2022-11-29-including-production-changes-for-unit-tests.md

 - We can automatically filter closures comparison from objects
 - In cases where we will have to add Equatable conformance manually, previously defined models in the production target will require to add this implementation also in the production target

+You can check out [how I added AutoEquatable in my BlogExample project](https://github.com/karolpiateknet/BlogExamples/commit/2f19089518a9cc52b522a68543d89d0346280b45).

 # Providing default values

 It is a similar story to Equatable conformance, it will introduce confusion when used because